-Community & Outreach Manager
+Community Outreach & Organizing Manager

 Aisha Heredia was born in Quezon City, Philippines, and raised as a child of the Pacific between California, Hawai‘i and the Philippines.
 As a proud, first-generation immigrant, Aisha’s parents brought her family here because they knew we would have better educational opportunities.
-She has been in the educational field for over 15 years; starting as an after-school teacher, then an in-class teacher, a business administrator for a public charter school, a training consultant for the Hawai‘i Home Visiting Network and now as the community and outreach manager with HawaiiKidsCAN.
+She has been in the educational field for over 15 years; starting as an after-school teacher, then an in-class teacher, a business administrator for a public charter school, a training consultant for the Hawai‘i Home Visiting Network and now as the community outreach and organizing manager with HawaiiKidsCAN.
 Aisha holds a bachelor’s degree in development studies with a minor in education from University of California Berkeley.

 In her role, Aisha wants every family to feel that regardless of where they live and how much their family makes, their keiki can have access to the best opportunities and go to an innovative, high-quality school.

 I aspire to be like my grandmother.
 Here’s why: